yiq/gene.iobio.local/README.md

   * docker-compose 1.7.1  [install doc](https://docs.docker.com/compose/install/)

 # Getting Started
 To get started, you need to have a hostname assigned to your server so that both the server and the clients can resolve to the same ip address.
 This is because iobio applications make websocket connections to the underlying services running on the server, and the services themselves also make connections to other services.
-Hostnames such as 'localhost' has different meanings on the client, and in different service containers, making it unsuitable even for testing purpose.
+Hostnames such as 'localhost' has different meanings between the client, the server itself, and in different service containers on the server, making it unsuitable even for testing purpose.
 The FQDN of a server managed by either internal or external DNS works the best.
 Otherwise, you may have to come up with a name, and manually mess with `/etc/hosts` on both the server and the clients.

 Let's assume that the hostname is `gene` and the ip address is `192.168.122.130`